-If you’re not wowed by something – and your gut will give you the heads up in about a minute or two – don’t bother listening to it any further.
-If you’re not captivated and drawn to it, move on.
+If something doesn’t wow you – and your gut will give you the heads up in about a minute or two – don’t bother listening to it any further.
+If it doesn’t captivate you, move on.
 Life is too short to read drivel or listen to an uninspiring podcast!

 I have my trusted sources from whom I regularly draw from and for me they are credible and useful.
 Thus, I will allow myself to open up to different perspectives because they have trust and a positive track record with me.

-Many of us take some time to think about what we put into our physical bodies, through meal planning or identifying what foods we want to eat more/less of, so that we have more energy, feel better and have healthier bodies.
+Many of us take some time to think about what we put into our physical bodies.
+We do this through meal planning or identifying what foods we want to eat more/less of.
+The motivation being to have more energy, feel better and have healthier bodies.

-We decide what we want to eat, and when – how often we allow ourselves to indulge, and base it around what is realistic for our lifestyle – at home and at work.
+We decide what we want to eat, and when – how often we allow ourselves to indulge.
+We also base it around what is realistic for our lifestyle at home and at work.

-You may decide you wish to have a generous amount of veggies, adequate protein, perhaps modifying certain food groups based on what your short, medium and long-term health goals are – including any special supplements as required.
+You may decide you wish to have a generous amount of veggies, adequate protein.
+Even modify certain food groups based on what your short, medium and long-term health goals are.
+You probably add special supplements as required.
 Plus those “sometimes” foods like party food, treats and desserts.

-To do this involves being intentional about what we consume and when, writing it down, and creating a plan to implement it so as to create the greatest follow through, and therefore best health results.
+To do this involves being intentional about what we consume and when, and writing it down.
+We can then create a plan to implement it so as to create the greatest follow through, and therefore best health results.

 You’re not at the mercy of whatever lands in your inbox in the morning – which could take you in any direction and sap valuable time and energy away.